samlobel/GO_ENGINE/README.md

 Wow, that was a historic mess.
 I spent all night training something to output a uniform distribution.
 It's because I used too much negative reinforcement, I like the thing I'm going to do a lot more.

+### TO DO:
+Right now I'm in the middle of making it work with convnet through and through, for 5.
+At some point I'm going to try and use the parser for 5 as a starting point for 9.
+But anyways, I need to change the softmax_with_temp thing to work with matrices.
+I may just change it to the built-in softmax at temp 1.
+Other than that, there's a lot of editing I need to do with stuff like move masks and whatnot.
+And finally, I need to separate the learning of moves and winning, so that it trains learning moves at a MUCH lower rate, like 25x slower or something.
+Which means that one of the training goals, you set the one thing to what you want, and then re-normalize.
+NOTE, that there is probably something I can do to make the signal stronger for losing, because it's the same magnitude of importance, but at the beginning, a weaker difference.
+So maybe find error, and update X/(error) times, where (error) is the error.
+For both of them, that's a good idea.

+### IDEA I WANT TO EXPLORE MORE:
+With the tanh activation function, and/or batch normalization, I think that inserting a layer that is the identity function with a little noise would be a great thing to do.
+It should be relatively the same.
+Or, with a ReLu, it's literally EXACTLY the same!
+Because it's an idempotent function.
+I bet you could train things VERY quickly this way.
+That's a great idea, Sam.

+## I'm in the middle of:
+transforming it so that the input isn't flat, but three board-shaped things that are feature-boardmaps.